Tech-Driven Strategies That Help Online Tutoring Platforms Connect Students and Tutors

 Share this article

 Getting students and tutors matched is one thing.
 Getting the right match and keeping learners engaged is something else entirely.
-Platforms need new tech that does more than look good on a pitch deck.
+Tutoring platforms need new tech that does more than look good on a pitch deck.
 They need systems that help people learn, at scale, without burning out tutors or frustrating students.

 So how do you sort the useful from the flashy?
 That’s what we’re digging into here.